 Could not make a late impact when he replaced Wright-Phillips.

-Came on after an hour just before the equaliser but did little to help his side push on from there.
+Came on after an hour just before the equalizer but did little to help his side push on from there.